I'm still in the process of rebuilding this blog about our trip to Antarctica in 2020. Please be patient and stay tuned.

 Of course we lined up for the obligatory photo. |

-Shackleton's hut is that pale structure in centre of the image.
-To right of the hut and closer to the shore is the protected penguin colony. |
+Shackleton's hut - a pale structure centre image.
+To right of the hut was the protected penguin colony. |

-It was a glorious albeit icy scene with Mt Erebus in the background. |
+It was a glorious albeit icy scene with a ghostly Mt Erebus in the background. |

 Updates still to come